Leafpub/sticko/README.md

 ## About

-This version of Sticko has been forked from [Damián Muti’s original design](http://sticko.damianmuti.com/) to run on Postleaf.
+This version of Sticko has been forked from [Damián Muti’s original design](http://sticko.damianmuti.com/) to run on Leafpub.

 ---